xXeptioN/SpecterObfuscator/README.md

 # Information
-This is a free Obfuscator, so you won't get any support.
+This is a free Obfuscator, so you'll only get support on my discord https://discord.gg/JcnfV2p.
 It isn't that safe.
 If you search a safe solution come and view : https://discord.gg/JcnfV2p